zheyuzy/menutify/README.md

 **[Live Demo](https://menutify-seven.vercel.app/)**

-A React application that generates a "menu" of your top Spotify tracks and artists.
+A React website that generates a "menu" of your top Spotify tracks and artists.

 ## Features